gredvis/maiolica_inversion/README.md

 ## Running an inversion

-** run_inversion_final.pro : Main routine **
+**Main routine**

+    run_inversion_final, sim=sim, dlr=dlr

+    Keyword input parameter:
+       /dlr: set this keyword to perform inversion on DLR's EMAC output instead of FLEXPART
+    Output:
+       sim : simulation structure

-The following variables define the inversion settings:
+The inversion settings are defined through the following variables defined (hardcoded) at the beginning:

-* run (string): inversion configuration name.
-The latest configuations used by Florian were 'NEW_DLR' and '22.4' The configuration defines the a priori uncertainties per emission category
-* sconfig (string): the station configuration.
+    run (string):     Inversion configuration name.
+The latest configuations used by Florian were 'NEW_DLR' and '22.4' The configuration defines the a priori uncertainties per emission category sconfig (string): the station configuration.
 Current options are 'flask', 'all', 'special', 'brd', 'flask_DLR2'

-** inv_configurations_brd.pro : Inversion settings
+The following processing steps can be activated (1) or deactivated (0)

+    step1 = 0   ; create monthly files of weekly mean observation and model data ; needs to be called only once for FLEXPART or EMACs, since the output is ; generated for all available sites irrespective of the simulation settings step2 = 1   ; compute model-data mismatch first time step3 = 1   ; run preliminary inversion to compute aposteriori model-data mismatch step4 = 1   ; compute model-data mismatch second time using aposteriori model data step5 = 1   ; run final inversion step6 = 0   ; run plot programs

+**Inversion settings**

-Defines directories and inversion settings depending on variables *run* and *sconfig* provided by main routine.
+Define directories and inversion settings depending on variables *run* and *sconfig* provided by main routine.

-The routine returns the following structure:
+    sim = inv_configurations_brd(run=run,sconfig=sconfig,dlr=dlr,ok=ok)

+    Inputs:
+       run:     inversion configuration name (see above)
+       sconfig: station configuration (e.g. 'flask' or 'all')
+       dlr:     set dlr=1 to conduct inversion for DLR model output
+    Output:
+       ok :     =1 if configuration was successful, i.e. if values of run and sconfig are know
+       sim:     Simulation configuration structure

          sim = {name:name,$                ; simulation name, e.g. 'final_sim01'
          sconfig:sconfig,$                 ; station configuration, e.g. 'flask'
          sn,$                              ; string 'NNstats' with NN number of stations ; used for file names